Wootric has always been a customer feedback platform that values each user’s feedback and over time we’ve gathered millions of survey responses.

 Dan Pitrowiski is our Product Designer at Wootric.

-Ready to harness the power of automatic customer insight for yourself?
+Ready to harness the power of machine learning for customer insights?